liviyas32/PythonBeginnerProjects/README.md

 # PythonBeginnerProjects
-Trying to create a collection
+Trying to create a collection of easy to understand beginner python projects